keenon/nimblephysics/www/docs/accs-and-gyros.rst

    :width: 413

 You can scale up this intuition to a whole skeleton, with every joint's velocity linearly changing the (linear and rotational) velocities of any sensors below it on the tree.
-The code to compute the Jacobian for gyroscopes is :code:`skeleton.getGyroReadingsJacobianWrt(sensors, wrt=nimble.neural.WithRespectTo.WRT_VELOCITY)`.
+The code to compute the Jacobian for gyroscopes is :code:`skeleton.getGyroReadingsJacobianWrt(sensors, wrt=nimble.neural.WRT_VELOCITY)`.

 Acceleration has no effect on the velocity of the sensor (at least, not immediately).
 So the velocity of the sensor is linearly related to the velocity of the joint, regardless of the acceleration of the joint.